 When it comes to leads themselves, the CRM can help you identify your potential customers through processing of the mass amount of relevant data.
 After you’re done sorting through the most relevant pieces of information, you’re ready to benefit from the right kind of leads.
 You know that all leads obtained in this way are the ones with the top level relevance for your particular marketing goals.

 Not so long ago, outbound created all the noise in marketing and advertising.
 That isn't the case anymore.
 Digital has taken over; companies had to adapt to survive.
 But that doesn't mean you can't market with outbound material.

 And by that, we mean high-quality collateral, not leaflets stuffed through random doors.
 Create content that prospects will use, and something that will stick in their mind.

-That's the trouble with leaflets is that we're programmed to put them straight in the bin!
+That's the trouble with leaflets; we're programmed to put them straight in the bin!
 Could you include a thoughtful gift with your quote?
 Be imaginative!

 10. Prioritise inbound over outbound

 We aren't saying outbound marketing is bad; the above paragraph wouldn't exist if we thought that!
 It's important to understand that cold marketing like mailing lists and cold-calling can reach an impressive number of people, but conversion rates are low compared to inbound leads.

 Leads you generate with the help of inbound techniques can be up to 60% cheaper.